frontenddogma/web-development-glossary/manuscript/c.md

 : The calling of several methods after another on an object.

 Change list
 : the set of changes made in a single commit.
-This can also represent a sequential view of the source code, allowing the examination of source "as of" any particular changelist ID.&nbsp;[†](#w-cl)
+This can also represent a sequential view of the source code, allowing the examination of source “as of” any particular changelist ID.&nbsp;[†](#w-cl)

 Change set
 : → Change list